salbadri/Stroke-Prediction/README.md

 #### -- Project Status: [ Completed]

 ## Project Intro/Objective
 The goal of this project is to build a model that can predict stroke in people based on people’s medical history, and demographic information.
 In this study, I implemented three ensemble Algorithms: Gradient Boosting, Bagging (Random Forest algorithm), and Stacking generalization(Gradient Boosting and Random Forest as base models, and Logistic Regression as metamodel).
-This is a final project for my Pattern Recognition class
+This is a solo final project (Pattern Recognition).

 ### Methods Used